-Android 11 Release Date (Expected)
+Android 11 Release Date [Stable]

 Google officially reveals its products, new Android OS version with features, Pixel devices, other Google products or services at Google I/O event in May at Mountain View, California.
 The Google I/O conference held every year as the developer conference.
 But this time, Google has released its first Android 11 DP1 update quite early and we really appreciate that.

-Android 11 Features (Expected)
+Android 11 Features

 - Dark Theme Improvements: Dark Theme is only applicable for AMOLED display devices.
 It reduces the battery drain and eye-strain as well.
 It isn’t for everyone.
 However, on Android 10 there are so many third-party apps that can’t convert to dark mode.
 Google has to fix that.
 While iOS 13 and MIUI 11 offers scheduled/automatic dark mode according to the timer or day/night.
 That should also be implemented for every Android 11 running device.